NIGMS/Fundamentals-of-Bioinformatics/AWS/README.md

 multiqc
 ```

-## **Workflow Diagrams**
+## **Architecture Design**

 ![workflow diagram](images/updated_Dartmouth_AD.png)

 As seen in the image above, we will download sequence files from the AWS S3 bucket to our SageMaker virtual machine.
 We will practice running BASH commands using the sequence files in the bucket, as well as get practice downloading sequence data from the SRA.
-Using the Conda package manager we will install and use FastQC, MultiQC, Sra-tools, Spades, and Prokka to analyze data from the SRA.
+Using the Conda package manager we will install and use FastQC, MultiQC, SRA tools, Spades, and Prokka to analyze data from the SRA.
 Lastly we will create a new AWS S3 bucket, and copy our analyzed data to the new bucket.
 We explain our submodules that execute these processes here:

 + Submodule 1, **Introduction to Terminal** introduces the Jupyter notebook format, the terminal window, the syntax of the BASH coding language, and the architecture behind cloud computing.
 + Submodule 2, **Introduction to Cloud Computing** teaches you how to navigate through a terminal environment to access computational data, here we download all of the data to your Jupyter notebook instance from the AWS S3 bucket used for this module.